imagineLife/MacroRecipes/ReadMe.md

 **Motivation**<br />
 I wanted to help some health-concious friends.<br />
-I wanted to develop a mobile-first app to quickly get the job done while someone is looking through their refrigerator without a clear plan of what food to prepare.
+I wanted to develop a mobile-first app to quickly get the job done while someone is looking through their refrigerator without a clear plan of what food to prepare.<br />
+*NOTE:* Calories have been added as a quick-view nutritional element.
+Calories are of high importance, though not considered a 'macronutrient'.

 ## API Reference
 This was built using [Spoonacular's API](https://market.mashape.com/spoonacular/recipe-food-nutrition).<br />